- About Us

 - Tutoring program

-- Students may begin logging service hours for the 2017-2018 school year beginning May 2017.
-Any hours completed prior to this date will not be counted toward the students’ 2017-2018 service requirement.
+Students may begin logging service hours for the 2018-2019 school year beginning May 2018.
+Any hours completed prior to this date will not be counted toward the student’s 2018-2019 service requirement.

-- Students who do not complete the required number of hours, do not serve in settings that follow Catholic High guidelines, or do not hand in their service logs by the deadlines (Listed following Recommendations), receive a detention and are ineligible for extra-curricular activities and events at Catholic High.
+Students who do not complete the required number of hours, do not serve in settings that follow Catholic High guidelines, or do not hand in their service logs by the deadlines, receive a detention and are ineligible for extra-curricular activities and events at Catholic High.
 This includes, but is not limited to dances and participating in athletics.
 Repeated failure to meet service guidelines results in further consequences which are detailed in the Student Handbook.

 - Begin community service over the summer.
-It is common for there to be volunteer training at many sites, so setting up a site takes some time.
+It is common for there to be volunteer training or an orientation at many sites, so setting up a site takes some time.

 - Consider working with one organization throughout the year.
 Building a relationship with a community is most rewarding for the student and helpful for the agency.
 Committing to one agency provides connections that are helpful in applying to colleges and jobs.